DeepakMandaltheory/Web-Scraping-of-Wikipedia-Using-Selenium-in-python/README.md

 * Fetch all the hyperlinks that occur inside the `<p>...</p>` tags using nested CSS selectors.
 * Create a Python dictionary with hyperlink texts as keys and the URL they point to as values.
 * Print this dictionary on the terminal using the `get_attribute` method to fetch the URLs of the hyperlinks.
+### 6. Saving the Extracted Data to a Text File
+The script saves the extracted data to a text file named `extracted_data.txt` on your desktop.
+### Dependencies
+* Python 3.x
+* Selenium

+### Contributing
+Contributions are welcome!
+If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
+Ensure your code adheres to the project's coding standards and includes appropriate tests.

+### Contact
+If you have any questions, suggestions, or feedback, feel free to contact me at `deepakkmandal323@gmail.com`.
 ### Conclusion
 This project showcases how to use Selenium to scrape data from a website.
 It covers various Selenium commands and events to automate the processes on the website and how to clean the text data using regex librarys.
 Stores extracted data in a TEXT file.